 To make a variable a pipeline parameter prepend it with

-parameter within a profile.profiles { standard { cleanup = true } debug { cleanup = false } }
+cleanupparameter within a profile.profiles { standard { cleanup = true } debug { cleanup = false } }- By convention the

 profile is specified by the user. - Cleaning up intermediate files precludes the use of